MarcoNani/camcorder/README.md

 ## Installation:
 1. Install ffmpeg in your preferred way (I have installed it with winget, the Windows packet manager).

+    For windows: `winget install ffmpeg `

 2. Install the Python interpreter

 3. Install the ffmpeg-python library:

     `pip install ffmpeg-python`

 4. Clone the repository or download it as a ZIP file (if you have downloaded it as a ZIP, unzip it).

 5. Run `main.py` with the python interpeter:

     `python main.py`